 I want to acknowledge that some brands are amazing to partner with and totally get that people working for them and helping promote them deserve to be fairly paid for their work, and also understand the value of influencer marketing and have a budget specifically for it.
 However based on the brands I’ve been in contact with unfortunately only about 5-10% fall into this category.

 I also want to say that I don’t think most conscious brands are purposely trying to take advantage of bloggers.
-Getting free or very cheap promotion is seen as “good business”, brands brag about how little they spend on social media promotion, and I totally get that when budgets are tight you want to save pennies wherever possible.
+Getting free or very cheap promotion is seen as “good business – brands brag about how little they spend on social media promotion and I totally get that when budgets are tight you want to save pennies wherever possible.
 A lot of brands also don’t seem to understand the difference between a PR pitch and a marketing request – letting me know about you is fine, I can do what I want with that info, maybe ask for a product to test out and include you in content if it fits well.
-However asking to have a video made about you, for a blog feature, or for social media posts (especially by a deadline) is not a PR pitch, you’re asking for marketing content which should be paid.
+However asking to have a video made about you, for a blog feature, or for social media posts is not a PR pitch, you’re asking for marketing content which should be paid.

 Overall I just think brands just aren’t looking at the larger picture and the relationship they’re building with influencers, don’t understand how much work goes into making content, and don’t realise how many pitches and free product offers creators receive (I currently am getting 1-5 pitches every day), so hopefully this post sheds some light from a content creator’s perspective.

-And for some other conscious blogger’s perspectives (who are all much more skilled and eloquent writers that I am, video is my main jam 🙃) check out:
+And for some other conscious blogger’s perspectives check out: